puppetlabs/puppetlabs-helm/README.md

 }
 ```

-To add a helm repo
+To add a helm repository

 ```
 helm::repo { 'myrepo':